About (2025 version)

 Beyond childhood, youth, and the associated tribulations, I divide my life so far into three periods.
 The golden period, the dreamy period, and the period of reality.

-In the dreamy period, I stopped teaching and entered the land of programming.
 The teacher and the programmer are still a part of me, even though I have entered the stage of reality.
-In this stage, I strive to have the color of colorlessness.
+In this stage, I am free.
+I work for myself.

 I write so I can think better.